-Integrated Academic Topics, 21st-Century Skills and Information and Communication Technology Literacy Standards, College and Career Ready Standards, and International Society for Technology in Education (ISTE) Standards for Students
+Integrated Academic Topics, 21st Century Skills and Information and Communication Technology Literacy Standards, ACT College Readiness Standards, and Technology Standards for Students

-This section identifies related academic topics as required in the Subject Area Testing Program (SATP) in Algebra I, Biology I, English II, and U.S. History from 1877, which are integrated into the content of the unit.
-Research-based teaching strategies also incorporate College and Career Ready Standards.
-This section also identifies the 21st-Century Skills and Information and Communication Technology Literacy skills.
+This section identifies related academic topics as required in the Subject Area Testing Program in Algebra I, Biology I, English II, and U.S. History from 1877, which are integrated into the content of the unit.
+Research-based teaching strategies also incorporate ACT College Readiness standards.
+This section also identifies the 21st Century Skills and Information and Communication Technology Literacy skills.
 In addition, national technology standards for students associated with the competencies and suggested objectives for the unit are also identified.